simonmichael/hledger/doc/site/download.md

 **Using the stack tool** (easiest, recommended):

+*SNAPSHOT for 0.27 will be announced when ready, until then use cabal or see "build the latest master branch" below*

 1. Install [`stack`](https://github.com/commercialhaskell/stack/wiki/Downloads)
     (on Windows, you should choose the 64-bit stack download if you will be processing >50,000 transactions at a time with hledger, cf [#275](https://github.com/simonmichael/hledger/issues/275)).